SMB92/F4-SpawnEngine/README.md

 ###### SCRIPT OPTIMIZATION/REVISION/FIXES:
 - Fixed instancing of new RegionPersistentDataStore.
 - Somewhat revamped AI procedures again on SpawnPointScript.
-Removed kPackage Property, and now all required Packages are set o nthe base instance.
+Removed kPackage Property, and now all required Packages are set on the base instance.
 This should make things a bit more future proof.
 As for Sandbox packages, can now define a new Integer Property for the "level" of Sandbox radius to apply (0 = 512, 1 = 1024, 2 = 2048, 3 = 3072). iNumPackageLocsRequired is used to grab correct Patrol Package as well when using that mode.
 HoldPosition mode has been assigned to Package Mode 4 and Interior Mode moved to Mode 5.
 - Removed confusing use of iNumPackageLocsRequired when using Package Mode 0 (Sandbox).
 Likely be never used and as mentioned, adds confusion.
 - New measures added to send Actors back to spawn loc after rushing the Player in an Ambush, if player escapes etc. Previously they would just keep following the Player regardless.
 - No longer removing Package Alias Data on SpawnPointScript or SpHelperScript when cleaning up.
 Data should be deleted along with the Actors so fairly pointless to have been doing this anyway.